Advanced Driver Assistance Systems Calibration

 At Glass Doctor, we’ve taken a proactive approach to vehicle technology advances and are proud to serve the needs of modern car owners.

 At present, approximately 60 Glass Doctor locations offer driver assist calibration services using Opti-AimTM from Pilkington.
-Glass Doctor technicians at participating locations are certified to use the Opti-Aim™ tool to recalibrate windshields and keep drivers safe.
+Glass Doctor technicians at participating locations are certified to use the Opti-Aim™ tool to calibrate windshields and keep drivers safe.
 Calibration requires that our technicians work to mimic the conditions under which the car left the factory floor, including cargo weight, fuel amount and tire pressure.
 The process for calibration follows four major steps:

 - Pre-scan: Is the camera functioning normally?
 If not, the vehicle will need to be sent to a dealer for camera repair.